 If you’ve been in paid search marketing for a while you’ve no doubt heard of Dynamic Search Ads, or DSAs.
 You may have even tried them years ago when Google was pushing them as a way to plug the holes in your keyword targeting when really all they seemed to do was flush your budget down said hole.

 Jaded as you may be (and I clearly was), if you haven’t picked DSAs back up recently, it’s time to give them another chance.

 For the uninitiated, Dynamic Search Ads are an ad format available in both Google and Bing that leverage content on your page to both target search queries relevant to your page content and to build headlines dynamically.
 All you need to write are the descriptions and Google takes care of the rest.

 Sounds great, right?
 Well, it can be.

 Dynamic search ads are easy to set up and meant for websites with a large number of pages.
 Have 1 million products and need to get ads up for them this week?
-DSAs are great way to go.
+DSAs are a great way to go.
 Have new pages going live and don’t want to miss out on advertising them while you build out keyword targeting?
 DSAs are a great option.

 They are not good, however, if the content on your pages is changing every day or your website is built with thin content.
-For a full rundown on how to set them up and the basics on their use, I recommend reading the Google Ads FAQ on them.
+For a full rundown on how to set them up and the basics of their use, I recommend reading the Google Ads FAQ on them.

-But how do DSAs fit into a mature Google Ads account?
+How do DSAs fit into a mature Google Ads account?